matt-dahlgren/casino-simulator/README.md

 The Presenters are the opposite of the controllers, they take the output data from the interactors and proceed to update the view model and subsequently notify the view that new changes have been made.

-Although this entire process could be done through the

-## Discuss Game Report, Learning Mode, Assisted Mode, and Probability Stuff!!!
+Although this entire process could be done through solely a single view, the disobedience to Clean Architecture and SOLID would make it very difficult to run without having the entire program assembled all at once.
+As well as making it a nightmare to independently test sections of code, make modifications, or understanding what the code is actually doing.

 ## Test Coverage
 Below is our test coverage for our program.
 [INSERT TEST COVERAGE DETAILS HERE ONCE WE'RE FINISHED WITH THEM]

 In our tests, we did not test the visual UI elements as they are best manually tested.
 Unfortunately, our tests don't